gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas
+**1.1.1 (2025-10-29)**
+- added retry logic for finding n1999 in case the app is started before the game
+- fixed errors corrupting the display for constant force effect
+- cleaned up display parameters to fit on one window without having to use the 'resize' setting for compatibility

+**1.1.0 (2025-10-28)**
+- Now supports NASCAR!
+NASCAR Racing 1, NASCAR Racing 2 and NASCAR Racing 1999 Edition (3DFX) are all supported!
+- FFB with NASCAR1 and NASCAR2 are both supported with the dos versions (1.21 for N1 and 2.03 for N2).
+FFB feels pretty great on N2, but N1 might need some more work to get feeling ok!
+- FFB Support with N99 3DFX for windows.
+Because its a windows program this version REQUIRES you use Vjoy to set your controls in N99 itself.
+If you try to use your main joystick in N99 and also with this program you will get errors related to FFB effect failures.
+I recommend using a program like hihide to hide your main joysticks from N99 so that it only sees vjoy.
+- Added options to disable logging to the ffb.ini
+- Renamed log to ffblog.txt to avoid conflicts with other programs
+- Added options to disable telemetry display on the program window
+- Added option to use custom keywords to find the game window

 **1.0.2 (2025-09-05)**
 - Now supports the Windows version (WINDY).
 Use 'ICR2WND' in the config.
 Big thanks to hatcher for help in figuring it out, this specifically supports the "second wind" version which you can find here: https://grandprix2.racing/file/misc/view/windy-gets-a-second-wind.